• Menu

 What to ask your barber

-Any type of trimming or fading technique that doesn’t use transitions layers is called disconnected.
+Any type of trimming or fading technique that doesn’t use transition layers is called disconnected.

 Source